Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game features the Houston Cougars (33-3) and the Miami Hurricanes (27-7) clashing at T-Mobile Center (on March 24) at 7:15 PM ET.
-This matchup, according to our computer prediction, will result in a 75-66 win for Houston.
+Friday's contest features the Houston Cougars (33-3) and the Miami Hurricanes (27-7) matching up at T-Mobile Center (on March 24) at 7:15 PM ET.
+This matchup, according to our computer prediction, will result in a 75-66 victory for Houston.

-According to our computer prediction, Houston is projected to cover the spread (6.5) against Miami (FL).
-The two teams are projected to go over the 138.5 total.
+Based on our computer prediction, Houston projects to cover the 6.5-point spread in its matchup against Miami (FL).
+The total is listed at 138.5, and the two teams are projected to hit the over.

 Houston vs. Miami (FL) Game Info & Odds